 WordPress makes it easy to build a website and get it off the ground quickly.
 WooCommerce transforms any WordPress website into a fully functional online shop.
 However, if you stick with their default options and features, then you run the risk of creating a copycat site that might not fit your business needs.
 It’s vital to find optimal tools to design and customize your site until it’s just right.

-Fortunately, there are thousands of WordPress and WooCommerce plugins to add extra features to your store.
-This is one of the best things about the WordPress ecosystem.
+Fortunately, there are thousands of WordPress and WooCommerce plugins to add extra features to your store – Elementor itself is the easiest way to customize your WooCommerce product page.
 However, it’s also one of its most major flaws because when you combine WordPress plugins from different developers, there’s often a risk of compatibility errors and other issues.

 Fortunately, this is not the case with WooCommerce Product Table and Elementor.
 Both of these plugins give you a higher level of control over your site’s look and functionality – and they can be used together to achieve even better effects.